 There’s hardly a greater musical vehicle for that kind of angsty rage than punk.
-So much of the greatest punk music has been inspired by the need to tear apart the systems the benefit the people in power by holding down the masses.
+So much of the greatest punk music has been inspired by the need to tear apart the systems that benefit the people in power by holding down the masses.

 “Punk has that urgency,” Toyoda says, nodding in agreement.
 “On this EP it’s all urgent.
 I feel like things need to said right now.
 I don’t want people to be comfortable listening to my music anymore.”

 It’s not uncommon to look at the lineups of local music shows, including, or even especially queer shows, and wonder why the bands are still all cis, white people.
 For someone like Toyoda, attending, or playing shows in venues that haven’t made any space for you is always a risky move.

 “People just say shit to you at shows,” they explain, “and not think anything of it.
 They treat you however they want and however they feel comfortable with the space that they take up.
 I’m done with it.”

 This song is a genuine power move from an artist who has grown increasingly comfortable with the idea that they are not beholden to the powers that be for permission to simply exist as who they are.